10 Best Herbal Tinctures For Burning Feet

 chamomilla recutita tincture

-As with any herbal remedy, it is advisable to consult a healthcare provider before use, especially if you have underlying health conditions or are taking other medications.
+As with any herbal remedy, it is advisable to consult a healthcare professional before use, especially if the burning sensation is a symptom of an underlying medical condition.